witekbobrowski/Academic/scripting-languages-winter-2017/README.md

 ## About

 This folder contains my solutions to assignments for Scripting Languages course.
-Each of the assignments needs more the one solution (for example in `bash` and `tcsh`).
-I will do my best and try to follow the best practices while writing those scripts, but don't take my word for it...
+Im an amateur - first timer user - with these languages but I will do my best and try to follow the best practices while writing those scripts, but don't take my word for it...

 IMPORTANT: Before you consider writing your script in c shell - if reading my scripts in tcsh wasn't enough you might want to take a look at those:
 - [CSH PROGRAMMING CONSIDERED HARMFUL](http://www.faqs.org/faqs/unix-faq/shell/csh-whynot/)
 - [Top Ten Reasons not to use the C shell](http://www.grymoire.com/unix/CshTop10.txt)

-## Tasks
+## Assignments

-#### Shell (bash and tcsh)
+#### Shell (bash / tcsh)

 - [x] 1.
 Print current user [`bash`](shell/whoami.bash) [`tcsh`](shell/whoami.tcsh)
 - [x] 2a.
 Multiplication table [`bash`](shell/multiplication-table.bash) [`tcsh`](shell/multiplication-table.tcsh)